 This mutual desire to make interacting with an automated chatbot human-like has propelled the powering of bots through natural language processing (NLP).
 The machine learning behind the chatbot bot and from which it is learning is built on decision tree logic and is an exchange of sequences of predetermined inputs and outputs.
 However, natural conversation is not like this.

-Anshuman Singh, head of digital for Mindtree in Europe helps Information Age explore the importance of AI and natural language in developing chatbots.
+See also: Under the AI umbrella: Machine learning, natural language and computer vision — key to enhancing chatbot capabilities – Anshuman Singh, head of digital for Mindtree in Europe helps Information Age explore the importance of AI and natural language in developing chatbots.
 But, be careful to not forget the human element.
-Read here

 Distorting the patterns of natural conversation

 As in natural conversation, humans and automated chatbots take turns at speaking i.e. exchanging messages.
 In natural talk, irrespective of the content of what is being said even in the absence of visual cues and tone of voice, there is also meaning in talk that overlaps, meaning in the silences that occurs between taking turns, and meaning in efforts to repair misunderstandings.
 These actions are actually constituents of what it means to take a turn and are, inherent to natural conversation.
 They help to propel conversations forward and reveal the intent behind them as the conversation unfolds.